astronomer/docs/astro/connect-external-services.md

 ### DNS considerations with VPC peering (_AWS only_)

-To resolve DNS hostnames from your target VPC, your cluster VPC has **DNS Hostnames**, **DNS Resolutions**, and **Requester DNS Resolution** enabled via AWS [Peering Connection settings](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).
+To resolve DNS hostnames from your target VPC, your cluster VPC has **DNS Hostnames**, **DNS Resolutions**, and **Requester DNS Resolution** enabled.
+See AWS [Peering Connection settings](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).

-If your target VPC resolves DNS hostnames via **DNS Hostnames** and **DNS Resolution**, you must also enable the **Accepter DNS Resolution** setting.
+If your target VPC resolves DNS hostnames using **DNS Hostnames** and **DNS Resolution**, you must also enable the **Accepter DNS Resolution** setting.
 This allows the data plane to resolve the public DNS hostnames of the target VPC to its private IP addresses.
 To configure this option, see [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/peering/modify-peering-connections.html).

 If your target VPC resolves DNS hostnames using [private hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html), then you must associate your Route53 private hosted zone with the Astronomer VPC using instructions provided in [AWS Documentation](https://aws.amazon.com/premiumsupport/knowledge-center/route53-private-hosted-zone/).
 You can retrieve the ID of the Astronomer VPC by contacting [Astronomer support](https://support.astronomer.io).